-Paul Poole (South East Asia) Co., Ltd. welcomes the merger of the Thailand and Singapore Yacht Shows and the Asia RendezVous.
-We also have a number of new commercial sponsorship and partnership opportunities available
+Paul Poole (South East Asia) Co., Ltd. is excited to announce our adoption of Sportskred social media sponsorship platform.
+We also have a new commercial sponsorship and partnership opportunity available

 Contact Us: Tel./Fax: +66 2622 0605 - 7